GitbookIO/repofs/README.md

 fs.listCommits({ ref: "dev" }).then(function(commits) { ... });
 ```

-`commits` will be a list like of object like:
+`commits` will be a list of objects like:

 ```js
 {